chevere/docs/get-started/README.md

 ## Origin

-Chevere begun as the supporting framework for [Chevereto 4](https://github.com/chevereto/chevereto).
-Development started about mid-2018, carrying a complete modernization of the previous Chevereto's supporting framework ([G\ Library](https://g.chevereto.com/)).
+Chevere begun as the supporting framework for Chevereto V4.
+Development started in May-2018, carrying a complete modernization of the previous Chevereto's supporting framework ([G\ Library](https://g.chevereto.com/)).

 While Chevereto drove initial development, Chevere is a different organization with its own goals.